1v1 Defending the Dribble

-1v1 Defending the DribbleThe purpose of this drill is to isolate the defender to focus on the first defender and defending the dribble.
-This drills focus can be modified to focus on the first attacker taking on the defender.
+This 1v1 soccer defending drill will isolate the defender to focus on the first defender and defending the dribble.
+Modify this drill to focus on the first attacker taking on the defender.

 - Create a 10X10 grid with a cone placed 10 yards from the grid from each side.

-- Split the team evenly into 2 groups with alternate jerseys (red/yellow).
+- Split the team evenly into two groups with pinnies (red/yellow).

-- Line up each team on two of the cones on opposite sides of the grid facing the middle square.
+- Line up each team on the cones opposite one another, facing the middle square.

 - The attacking team dribbles at the defender and attempts to dribble through the other side of the grid by beating the middle defender.